DateAugust 29, 2014

 “To influence leaders and encourage their efforts to lead with excellence.
 To fan the flames of creativity, to focus on their passions, and to bring clarity to their vision.
 To be a Trusted Advisor who understands their burdens, to remove their isolation; and help them reach their DREAMS.”

 As the leader of your company, you have the opportunity and responsibility to set a clear and compelling vision that others can follow.
-This vision comes from knowing the purpose of your business which for most business owners is usually driven by their own personal purpose.
-My own personal purpose is to “Help others remove obstacles that keep them from being their best.”
+This vision comes from knowing the purpose of your business which for most business owners is usually driven by their own Personal Purpose.
 Whatever your purpose is your company has the opportunity to live this out, and they should – it’s YOUR company!

 Do YOU have a Purpose?

 Do you have a clear and compelling statement that communicates the reason you are driven to give it all you got?
 One that others can embrace and join you in the journey?
 The purpose statement for Renaissance Executive Forums Dallas is above.
 Your company’s purpose statement should allow you to live out your personal purpose.
 Do you know what your personal purpose is?

 Here is my Personal Purpose that drives me to do my best each day: